Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/k8s-pvc.md

-In the following we will delplyo PostgreSQl to Kubernetes using a persistent volumen claim as the storage provider.
+In the following we will deploy PostgreSQl to Kubernetes using a manual persistent volume and requesting access to it with a persistent volume claim.

 ## Persistent volume